perathambkk/case_shared_task_emnlp2022/README.md

 https://emw.ku.edu.tr/case-2022/.

 For the data, please see the shared task repo: https://github.com/emerging-welfare/case-2022-multilingual-event. <br/>
-A filled form is need to request the CASE shared task data.
+A filled form is needed to request the CASE shared task data.
 There is a copyright.